 lee reich’s blueberry-growing how-to

 Lee Reich and I have been writing about gardening for a similarly long time, connecting off and on throughout our careers.
-The last time I saw him?
-Saturday, during my Garden Conservancy Open Day, when he just walked up the driveway, quite to my surprise.
-His books “A Northeast Gardener’s Year” and “Uncommon Fruits Worthy of Attention,” both published around 20 years ago, are longtime favorites of mine, and the newest, “Grow Fruit Naturally,” has Lee’s characteristic fusion of solid science; practical, nature-inspired common sense, and a consistently considerate relationship with the environment.
+His books “A Northeast Gardener’s Year” and “Uncommon Fruits Worthy of Attention,” both published 20-plus years ago, are longtime favorites of mine, and “Grow Fruit Naturally” has Lee’s characteristic fusion of solid science; practical, nature-inspired common sense, and a consistently considerate relationship with the environment.

 TO BE PROLIFIC fruit producers, blueberries do have special soil requirements, Lee acknowledges, but he manages to provide that and get more than 180 quarts of fruit each year from 16 highbush types in his home garden (which he calls a “farmden,” as in half farm, half garden) in New Paltz, New York, across the Hudson from where I garden.

 Me?
-I grow lowbush (Vaccinium angustifolium) and highbush types, both Eastern native species, for their spring flowers, red fall foliage (below) and the fact that they are favorites of birds (and unfortunately my local army of chipmunks).
-I never eat a single berry.
+I grow lowbush (Vaccinium angustifolium) and highbush types, both Eastern native species, for their spring flowers, red fall foliage (below) and the fact that they are favorites of pollinators and then birds (and unfortunately my local army of chipmunks).
+I almost never eat a single berry, but blueberries are part of creating a habitat-style garden where I live, so I’m happy to grow them as landscape plants.

 Identify a sunny spot, and then adjust accordingly to also provide very acidic soil that is well-drained but moist, infertile (“Yes, you read that right,” writes Lee) and high in organic matter.
 If drainage is a problem, consider raised-bed planting.